menegroth/menegroth.github.io/primitive-quendian-to-common-eldarin.sc.md

 # Sound Changes in Eldarin

+This file describes the changes that affected the Primitive Quendian language, producing Common Eldarin.
+Common Eldarin is the latest common ancestor of all Elvish languages except the Avarin branch.

 This file is in .sc format, which means the markdown source can be copy-pasted directly into [Zompist's Sound Change Applier](http://zompist.com/sca2).
 A sample Common Eldarin lexicon to use with the SCA can be found in the same Github repo as this document.

 ## Sound Categories